barichd/brailleorch/borframework.md

 Set current print page (p)
 Set current print page number, overriding Musicxml's settings.
 The extra choices are arabic, roman and none.

+Other insertion of music objects may be implemented later.
 Other tags and properties can be marked using context menu directly on braille objects.
 Transcribers can also edit the score without using the above insert and context functions, but the result input will be marked as "other" in BMML, and can't be automatically reformatted correctly.
 They should be manually formatted.

 Display images
 This menu is for extracting pictures contained in compressed Musicxml files (.mxl), which may be cover page images or special music symbols not being able to enter in notation programs.
 The listbox describes the details of every image file as this:
 filename, part number, staff number, bar number, and beat position.
 Press View to read the image on screen, and press OK to bring the cursor to the location for transcribers to enter appropriate braille symbols.
 Press Define to define a symbol globally in this score.
-See [Define New Features](#6-4) for details.
+See [Define New Features](#6-5) for details.

 Transpose
 This dialog will handle score/parts transposition.
 See [corresponding section](#2-2) for details.